-TeX-quote-language-alist

-Used for overriding the default language-specific quote insertion.
+TeX-quote-language-alist [User Option] Used for overriding the default language-specific quote insertion.
 This is an alist where each element is a list consisting of four items.
 The first item is the name of the language in concern as a string.
-The second item is the opening quotation mark as string.
+The second item is the opening quotation mark.
 The third item is the closing quotation mark.
-The third item is a boolean controlling quote insertion.
+Opening and closing quotation marks can be specified directly as strings or as functions returning a string.
+The fourth item is a boolean controlling quote insertion.
 It should be non-nil if if the special quotes should only be used after inserting a literal '"' character first, i.e. on second key press.